rebecca-yoo/Data-Management/GPR/README.md

 ## Background
-Need to monitor if GMP(F) are effective.
+Need to monitor if Genomic Medicine Practice are effective.

 ## Objective
-To enable secondary research studies to understand the potential and effectiveness of GMP(F)
+To enable secondary research studies to understand the potential and effectiveness of Genomic Medicine Practice.

 ## Population Description
 1. The primary source of the data for this study will be from the Adult Primary Care Center of Excellence (PC-PMCOE Registry), IRB00292427.
 This registry will also include patients that had an encounter with at least one JHM genetics professional.